 How will the Rush Line BRT Project affect the Bruce Vento Regional Trail?

-The Rush Line BRT will be co-located with the Bruce Vento Regional Trail through the portion of the route that utilizes the Ramsey County Regional Railroad Authority right-of-way.
-There is enough of room within this public right-of-way to fit the trail, the BRT and other elements such as landscaping.
+The Rush Line BRT will be co-located with a reconstructed Bruce Vento Regional Trail through the portion of the route that utilizes the Ramsey County rail right-of-way.
+Ramsey County acquired the right-of-way in the 1990s for future transit use.
+There is enough of room within this public right-of-way to fit the Bruce Vento Regional Trail, the Rush Line BRT and other elements such as landscaping.